New container

 Leave Oldmeldrum via Kirk Brae past the golf course and head to Tarves via Craigdam on quiet roads.
 Maybe stop for a coffee at The Murly Tuck cafe in the square.

-This route is 25 km with significant off-road sections.
+This route is 30 km with several off-road sections.

-Some sections may not be suitable following wet weather.
+Some grassy sections may not be suitable following wet weather but can be avoided.

 Chunky tyres will be an advantage on the grassy sections.